Williamsrandrew86/SOL-data-project/README.md

      -  ![libraries](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/libraries.png)
    - upload the data to create two data frames from the repositiory
      - ![photo of data](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/data%20pull.png)
-   - Transformation done to each data frame (make sure you repeate for both data frames)
+   - Transformation done to each data frame (make sure you repeat for both data frames)
      - drop columns that were not needed
        ![drop](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/drop%20column.png)
      - replace the ' ' and '-' with '_' in all column names